Packed Garbage Truck Tips On Route 17 Ramp

 A fully loaded garbage truck tipped over on a Route 17 exit ramp late Wednesday morning.

-The driver climbed out after the rig rolled onto its side on the ramp from southbound Route 17 onto eastbound Linwood Avenue in Ridgewood, near the Paramus border, shortly after 11 a.m.
+The driver was hospitalized with back and neck injuries after climbing from the rig, which rolled onto its side on the ramp from southbound Route 17 onto eastbound Linwood Avenue in Ridgewood at the Paramus border shortly after 11 a.m.

 Ridgewood police, firefighters and EMS were joined by Paramus police.